 Whenever an important guest visits, they come here first.
 A couple of interesting paintings about the independence of Uruguay, plus a controversial version of the first encounter with Spanish… look for the centaur.

 Salón de los Pasos Perdidos

-The central hallway connects all points & ideas.
-We happened to run into the end of a session, & afterwards the Vice-President of Uruguay came out to answer questions from the press.
+The central hallway connects all points & therefore all ideas.
+We happened to be there at the end of a session, & afterwards the Vice-President of Uruguay came out to answer questions from the press.
 No security other than a few guards at the door.
 Poco.
 I could have gone up & introduced myself… absolutely wonderful.
 Isn’t this how it should be?
 Add to this viewing the original, handwritten Uruguay constitution.
 Covered in plexiglass, the historian in me couldn’t help but get excited by being so close to such an important document.

 Back to the central hall: Venetian mosaics representing Arts & Sciences decorate both ends of the hall.
 Most interesting are four reliefs representing the four sections of the Uruguay coat-of-arms: Liberty, Abundance, Strength & Justice:

 The guide told us that seating is made of mahogany from Paraguay.
 Great.
 But realizing the somewhat small size of the Senate was a revelation.
 Geographically, Uruguay is no larger than the state of Washington in the US.
 No need to make a gigantic Congress, but what an incredible amount of decoration.

 Built in Italy, shipped over & reassembled piece by piece, all books published in Uruguay must have a copy here.
 Eagle heads are priceless.
 A copy of Venus de Milo isn’t bad either.